ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 hours the compositor, and after him the proof­
 reader, are compelled to spend in reducing to
 a readable condition, manuscripts that the au­
-thor himself would be puzzled to read
+thor himself would be puzzled to read.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:lu:batch_lu_blastoise_ver01:data:sn88064476:00295876098:1853040201:0269/pct:60.948773,18.904404,16.450216,35.338346/!600,600/0/default.jpg"/>
 </td>